 - Summarize the three federal laws that protect equal access for deaf people

-- Use accommodations and other strategies that support effective communications between deaf and hearing individuals
+- Use accommodations and other strategies that support effective communications between deaf and hearing people

 In addition to Deaf 101, NDC offers families and professionals a full array of resources that support those working with deaf people, designed to empower people with the tools necessary to support #DeafSuccess.
 It also provides one-on-one help to families and organizations who need customized assistance or referrals.